 Training Time With John Wade

-It varies from dog to dog but on average you can expect to spend about 2 and one-half hours (plus or minus one-half hour) with John.
+It varies from dog to dog but on average you can expect to spend about 2 – 3 hours) with John.
 John will assess your dog, provide you with a best case scenario outcome based on his 30 years of experience working with similar dogs and provide a training path forward outlining how to achieve that outcome.
 The day following your appointment you will receive extensive notes.
 An equally important, if not more important part of the program is what follows the initial face to face assessment.